by: Josh Hasten ~ JNS

 *Orthodox Jews do not spell out the Lord’s name in order to show reverence to Him.

-Source: (This article was originally published by the Jewish News Syndicate on November 22, 2021.
+Source: (Excerpt from an article originally published by the Jewish News Syndicate on February 28, 2022.
 Time-related language has been modified to reflect our publication today.
 See original article at this link.)